u591316/dat110-project1-startcode/README.md

 You are required to implement the methods marked with `TODO` in the following classes

-- `Message.java` adding a check in the constructor that the data is not null and not longer than 127 bytes
+- `Message.java` implementing the constructor, including a check that the data is not null and not longer than 127 bytes

 - `MessageUtils.java` implementing methods for encapsulation and decapsulation of data according to the segment format described above.

-- `Connection.java` implementing the connection abstraction linking the connection to the underlying TCP socket and associated input and output data streams that is to be used for sending and receiving message.
+- `Connection.java` implementing the connection abstraction linking the connection to the underlying TCP socket and associated input and output data streams that is to be used for sending and receiving messages.

 - `MessagingClient.java` implementing the methods for the client-side of the messaging service and responsible for creating the underlying TCP socket on the client-side.